biography picture of Jon Noble

 17. Putting the Lasagne together

-19. Add a good quantity of bolognese , then add the second pasta sheet on top . cut to fit.
+22. Add a good quantity of bolognese , then add the second pasta sheet on top.
+Cut to fit the dish and use more than one sheet to cover the whole surface.

-21. Add another layer of bolognese , and finally cover with the last pasta sheet, being careful not to leave any corners sticking up.
+23. Add another layer of bolognese , and finally cover with the last pasta layer, being careful not to leave any corners sticking up.

 Please read our Ad Policy